 - You develop weakness and start dropping household items.

 If you have any of these signs or symptoms, it is advised to seek physical therapy programs.
 Each plan is individualized, and our exercise programs will go a long way to alleviating your symptoms in the long term.

 There are a few common causes of neck pain, including strains and sprains of the supportive tissue in and around the neck.
 These conditions can be caused by simple behavioral issues such as poor posture, repetitive motions, or holding the head in unusual positions for extended periods of time.
 Other times, it is caused by an event, such as whiplash, a fall/collision, or a sports injury.

 It’s important to allow a professional to provide direction during the recovery process, because if the issue is related to posture and behavior, our therapist can provide correctional stretches/strengthening exercises.
+Over time, we will work with you to improve the strength and flexibility of the area, alleviating your pain.
 However, if there is a more severe underlying issue, this will also be uncovered.

 Call us if you have any concerns about your own level of pain or to ask any questions.
+Our offices are located in the greater east valley area in Arizona.
 We will be happy to discuss treatment options and schedule an evaluation if necessary.